 Food & Beverage Supply Chain

-Food and beverage retailers and restaurants, brands, and their suppliers face increasing consumer demand for sustainable products, as designated by a proliferation of ecolabels and certification systems, and public pressure to curb food waste.
+Food and beverage retailers and restaurants, brands, and their suppliers face increasing consumer demand for sustainable products, as demonstrated by a proliferation of ecolabels and certification systems and public pressure to curb food waste.
 Food waste is phosphorus waste.
-Preventing food waste through better choices in packaging, logistics, and refrigeration can not only save money, but can reduce demand on natural resources.
+Preventing food waste through better choices in packaging, logistics, and refrigeration can not only save money, but reduce demand on natural resources.
 Extending food use through food salvage and other programs curbs demand for resource-intensive agriculture.
-In addition, recyclable nutrients can be obtained from food waste and food processing process waters and byproducts through composting, digestion, and other means.
+In addition, recyclable nutrients can be obtained from food and food processing wastes through composting, digestion, and other means.
 Finally, marketing product options with smaller nutrient footprints can help shape consumer demand for sustainable products.

 The Sustainable Phosphorus Alliance has set the following goals for this sector: